gmachinromero/cheat_sheets/python_ml_sklearn.md

 # Machine Learning with Python
 ___

-# 1. Training and Testing Data, Cross validation and hiper parameter tuning
+# 1. Training and testing split, cross validation and hiper-parameter tuning

 ## 1.1.
 Training and Testing Data